 - a PAID version where all formulas are unprotected in Excel

 While visitors of eFinancialModels website will see your financial model, there is more you can do to promote it effectively.

 - Contact people you know and tell them about the great financial model template you have created.
 There’s nothing wrong with self-marketing.
 Connections will get you somewhere, as well as help you take-oof the starting line.

-- Share Link via Social Networks – use the share buttons on the page of your financial model template to share the link on your social networks such as Linkedin, Facebook, Twitter, Google Plus, etc. It is very convenient nowadays that these tools are available, so you should take advantage of it and share your work.
+- Share Link via Social Networks.
+Use the share buttons on the page of your financial model template to share the link on your social networks such as LinkedIn, Facebook, Twitter, Google Plus, etc. It is very convenient nowadays that these tools are available, so you should take advantage of it and share your work.

-Please feel free to comment below, if you wish to add something or you have any other tip to add that can be helpful for our users.
+Please feel free to comment below if you wish to add something or if you have any other tip to add that can be helpful for our users.